Quarkus MCP Server

 Supported server features

-A server feature (prompt, resource, or tool) is represented by an annotated business method of a CDI bean.
+In this extension, a server feature (prompt, resource, tool) is represented by an annotated business method of a CDI bean.

 The execution model is determined by the method signature and additional annotations such as @Blocking